 The proliferation of publications on the reform of the UN is not unrelated to the UN's fiftieth anniversary; however, the need to reform the UN is far from being a recent concern.
-As pointed out by two specialists on the matter: "If the UN had one dollar to spend for every word written about UN reform, world poverty would rapidly become a distant memory."
+As pointed out by two specialists on the matter: 'If the UN had one dollar to spend for every word written about UN reform, world poverty would rapidly become a distant memory.'2

-The expression "reform of the UN" appeared in the UN jargon in the early 1950s.
-Since the UN started its activities, numerous intergovernmental committees and groups of experts have examined such issues as methods of work, financial difficulties, personnel policies, decentralization, structure of the Secretariat, etc. Until the mid-1960s, initiatives for reflections and change were generally initiated by the Secretary-General, such as the Group of Three Experts in 1954, the Salaries Survey Committee in 1957, or the Group of Eight Experts in 1960.4 and expenditures.
-A Joint Inspection Unit (JIU) was created with the task of investigating all matters related to the Organization's expenditures and accountability.
-The JIU's powers, however, were soon jeopardized by the nomination of unqualified candidates and the general hostility it aroused among UN chief executives.6
+The expression 'reform of the UN' appeared in UN jargon in the early 1950s.
+Since the UN began its activities, numerous intergovernmental committees and groups of experts have examined such issues as methods of work, financial difficulties, personnel policies, decentralization and structure of the Secretariat.
+Until the mid-1960s, initiatives for reflections and change were generally initiated by the Secretary-General, such as the Group of Three Experts in 1954, the Salaries Survey Committee in 1957, and the Group of Eight Experts in 1960.3

-In 1965, the General Assembly created a Special Committee entrusted with the task of finding a solution to the Organization's financial crisis.5 The Committee's main conclusion was that Member-States should be fully informed on UN programs
+In 1965, the General Assembly created a Special Committee entrusted with the task of finding a solution to the Organization's financial crisis.4 The Committee's main conclusion was that member states should be fully informed of UN programs and expenditures.
+A Joint Inspection Unit (JIU) was created in order to investigate all matters related to the Organization's expenditures and accountability.
+The JIU's powers, however, were soon jeopardized by both the nomination of unqualified candidates and the general hostility it aroused among UN chief executives.5

 In 1969, the Governing Council of the United Nations Development Program (UNDP) commissioned Sir Robert Jackson, a British officer and UN veteran, to evaluate the ability of UNDP and other specialized agencies to dispense the aid money of the UN.
-Jackson reported that comprehensive overhaul of policymaking and financial control (including ECOSOC control over specialized agencies' budget and policies) were two core conditions for the efficiency of development programs.
-He also contrasted the inefficiency of UNDP and other UN specialized agencies with the high level of competence and competitive management of the World Bank.
-While the World Bank had an integrated approach and produced tangible results at reasonable cost, the "UN development system" was costly and inefficient.
-Developing countries, however, preferred the aid of organizations not subject to the World Bank's system of voting weighted according to financial contribution, as they knew that their policies would not meet the World Bank's criteria for efficiency and reliability.
+Jackson reported that a comprehensive overhaul of policymaking and financial control (including ECOSOC control over specialized agencies' budgets and policies) were the two core conditions for the efficiency of development programs.6 He also contrasted the inefficiency of UNDP and other UN specialized agencies with the high level of competence and competitive management of the World Bank.
+While the World Bank had an integrated approach and produced tangible results at a reasonable cost, the 'UN development system' was costly and inefficient.
+Developing countries, however, preferred that the aid of organizations should not be subject to the World Bank's system of voting weighted according to financial contribution, as they knew that their policies would not meet the World Bank's criteria for efficiency and reliability.

-Jackson's suggestions failed to be enacted.
-UNDP maintained its policy of automatically allocating to the specialized agencies projects that fell within their "jurisdiction."
+Jackson's suggestions were not acted upon.
+UNDP maintained its policy of automatically allocating to the specialized agencies projects that fell within their 'jurisdiction'.
 Unwilling to challenge the agencies' monopoly rights, UNDP set up special funds to attract donor finance that it could keep under its own control.
 Meanwhile, UNDP's technical assistance was outweighed by that of the World Bank both in quantity and quality.

 The hostility aroused by this report among developing countries was predictable.
 Less understandable was the lack of will of Western governments to put its recommendations into practice.
 After all, they were (and still are) the main contributors to the UN technical assistance programs and had a genuine interest in knowing how their money was being spent.
 One of the most logical explanations is that Western governments feared that limiting the autonomy of specialized agencies through the tight control of ECOSOC would inevitably affect the independence of the World Bank and the International Monetary Fund (IMF).
-Indeed, the strengthening of ECOSOC and its control over the UN "development system" was seen as a potential threat to the independence of the two Washington institutions.
+Indeed, the strengthening of ECOSOC and its control over the UN 'development system' was seen as a potential threat to the independence of the two Washington institutions.